Itamichan/Blue-in-the-maze/README.md

 The game consists of 6 levels.
 Where with every new level the difficulty is increased.
 Ultimately the potential user will have to play against the time and collect certain items in order to be able to finish the game.

+### Requirements to play the game

+* Blue in the Maze can be played on any device.
+    * In case of mobile devices the game should be played in portrait mode.
+* A player can move to a new level only after the completion of the previous level.
+* From level 3 onwards the player needs to finish the game before the Timer runs out.

 ## Table of Content

 1. [UX](#ux)